Explore key principles of UK immigration and asylum law, including the legal frameworks, rights and issues shaping migration and protection.

 Assessment and certificates

-You'll be awarded an official City St George's, University of London certificate if you attend at least 70% of the lessons, however, our short courses are not formally accredited.
+You will receive an official City St George’s, University of London certificate if you attend at least 70% of the lessons.

 Eligibility